shesha-io/docs.shesha/docs/get-started/tutorial/the-basics/extending-model.md

 ### Create a Reference List

-1. Create a folder called Enums in Module > Boxfusion.Membership.Common.Domain.
+1. Create a folder called Enums in Module > Shesha.Membership.Common.Domain.
 2. Right click on the Enums folder, Add > Class.
 3. Give your class the name of: RefListMembershipStatuses.cs, and click on Add.
 4. Add the below code: